Negombo: Hindu Kovil (Hindu temples)

-There are nine jummah mosques in Negombo.
-The Kamachchoda Jummah Masjid in Kamachchode, Negombo, is one of the oldest in Sri Lanka.
-Another old mosque in Negombo is the Udayar Thoppuwa Mosque, Mirigama Road, Dheen Junction, Negombo, which was built in 1846 by Maththicham Saleem Lebbe Muhammed Thamby Vidane and the old building which was built in 1846 is still in use.

 Local government

 Negombo City Local Board began in 1878.
 After 44 years, it became the Urban District Council on 1 January 1922.
 Negombo celebrated its silver jubilee of its Urban council status in grand style in February 1948.
 Their Royal Highnesses the Duke and Duchess of Gloucester were the main patrons on the opening day of the celebrations.
 The Negombo Urban Council was offered Municipal status on 1 January 1950 under the municipal ordinance of 1865.

 The Negombo Municipal Council has governed the city with a mayor from the government, since 1950.
 Negombo's mayor and the council members are elected through the local government election held every five years.
 There are 29 wards in the Negombo municipal boundary.
 Each is represented by an elected member, but there were only 26 members before the Local Government election held in 2018.
 The number of municipal councillors was increased to 48 according to new local government election system introduced in 2018. where 29 members are elected form wards and the rest form a preferential list.

 In the Local Government Election held in 2018, United National Party Won the Negombo Municipal council led by former Western Provincial councillor Royce Fernando by securing 19 seats and Sri Lanka Podujana Peramuna led By Dayan Lanza, brother of Nimal Lanza (MP) secured 16 Seats.
 The rest of seats were distributed among other political Parties and independent groups including Sri Lanka Freedom Party.
 Dayan Lanza became the Mayor of Negombo with the support of minor political parties and Sri Lanka Freedom Party.
 Royce Fernando Became the Opposition Leader in Negombo Municipal council.